Can pets eat Salsa?

 Description

 Salsa is a mixed condiment made from tomatoes, peppers, aromatics, herbs, and acids such as lime or vinegar.
-It is sold fresh, jarred, cooked, and roasted in many heat levels.
-Most recipes include strong seasoning.
+Sold fresh, jarred, cooked, and roasted in many heat levels.

-Salsa is frequently served with chips, tacos, burritos, and grilled meats, so drips and mixed plate leftovers are common exposure points.
-Small licks can still deliver spice, acid, and salt.
+Frequently served with chips, tacos, burritos, and grilled meats.
+Drips and mixed plate leftovers are common exposure points.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.